Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 You can ask any local expert to date your Singer machine or do it independently.
 Read below to find out how!

-Identify & Date a Vintage Singer Sewing Machine
+Identifying & Dating a Vintage Singer Machine

 Old Singer sewing machines underwent drastic changes since the 1850s.
 These changes in physical and mechanical features can help collectors identify an authentic Singer model.